Thank you for taking time to visit us. It is our earnest hope that you will come be a part of our ever-growing family.

 We would love to answer any questions you may have.
 Email Ron at email@example.com or give us a call at 972-790-3629.

-During this time of social distancing and sheltering in place, we have some wonderful activities and devotional resources to help teach your children Biblical truth while enjoying time together.
+During this time of social distancing we have some fun activities and devotional resources to help teach your children Biblical truth while enjoying time together.

 1. Tricky Kool-Aid